Clarifying the Relationship between the IMA, the ICMA, and Wiley: Why It Matters to You

 - HOCK's exclusive "You Pass Or We Pay" Guarantee, a guarantee that pays for you to re-take the exam if you do not pass on your first attempt.
 No other provider is that confident in its materials.

-- The only complete video course.
-With 48 hours of instruction, our course is taught by Brian Hock, who brings 15 years of teaching experience right to you.
+- The most complete video course.
+With 53 hours of instruction, our course is taught by Brian Hock, who brings 18 years of teaching experience right to you.

 - The most comprehensive textbooks.
 Our textbooks are not just a review.
-HOCK textbooks start with the basics and teach you from the ground up everything you need to know.
+HOCK textbooks start with the basics of each topic and teach you everything you need to know.

 - Unlimited access.
 Get updates and support from our CMA experts for as long as you need to pass the exams.